 Judge admits key video evidence in St. Mike's sex assault case

-A judge has ruled that a key piece of evidence at the trial of a teen accused of sexually assaulting two students at an all-boys Catholic school in Toronto is admissible.
+A key piece of video evidence at the trial of a teen accused of sexually assaulting two students at an all-boys Catholic school in Toronto is admissible, a judge ruled Tuesday.

 A 22-second video of a sex assault that occurred in a football-team locker room at St. Michael's College School has been shown in court.